ajs-voices/once-upon-a-dream/scenes/022-discomfort.md

 He didn't answer me just pressed up and pulled down on my hips and I gasped at the intrusion.
 My head fell back and Alex sat up.
 I wrapped my legs around his waist and his mouth found my neck.
 There was barely any movement but it was all that I needed.
 He'd hit that perfect spot and I was seeing stars as he slid inside me and sucked on my neck.

 My fingers dug into his back as the warmth built in my stomach and thighs.
 I was going to come and I fought the feeling back.
 I needed him to come.
 Alex whispered against my skin, "Come for me pretty boy."
-He pressed harder inside of me and my control fled and I was gushing against our chests as he released inside of me.
+He pressed harder inside of me and my control fled and I was gushing against our stomaches as he released inside of me.
 He thrust a few more times riding the edge of his orgasm and pushing me father over the edge.

 We collapsed into a heap on our sides and I held on to him I didn't want the moment to end.
 Removing the used condom and tossing it in the garbage by the bed was the last thing I remembed before we both fell asleep entwined under his sheets.